 For the first time in generations, the Labour Party is led by a man who offers a decisive break with the status quo.

-Since this article was written in November 2017, there has been a cascade of resignations from Theresa’s May’s cabinet.
-Yet amidst the chaos she still hangs on.
+Amidst the chaos of her Brexit negotiations Theresa May still hangs on.
 For how much longer, who knows?
 But, as John Wight explains, her best hope for survival is the establishment’s fear and trembling over the prospect of her being replaced by a government led by Jeremy Corbyn.British Prime Minister Theresa May is well on course – if indeed she is not already there – to go down down as the most weak and ineffectual Tory prime minister since John Major presided over his cabinet of ‘bastards’ in the early nineties.

 The escalating crises that are now a near daily occurrence within May’s government and cabinet are symptomatic of a Tory party which is irretrievably split on Brexit between no-deal fundamentalists, of whom Foreign Secretary Boris Johnson is most prominent, and soft Brexit single market adherents, led by Chancellor Phillip Hammond.